Piuliss/pyaepi/README.md

 # Documentation

-Pyapi is purposed to be used a Internet speed meter.
+Pyapi is purposed to be used as a Internet speed meter.
 For checking if our ISP provide the Internet speed that they sell us.
 Pyapi is a webapp built to be executed on Raspberry Pi 24/7 or in any PC with `python3`.

 ## Getting Started